dcunited001/te-xel-io/app/posts/2015-02-25-workplace-bullying-part-three.md

 ### &#x2605; Blocking Moves, Like Those in Chess

 The bully may attempt to prevent you from acquiring new relationships by blocking you.
-This can be physical, like blocking you from entering a conversation by forming a tighter circle or turning your back.
+This can be physical, like blocking you from entering a conversation by forming a tighter circle or turning their back.

 ![Chess, Forever Alone Edition](/img/posts/2015-02-25-workplace-bullying-part-three/chess-forever-alone.png)

 #### The Chess Companion, Forever Alone Edition

-They can also identify the people you are trying to talk to and try establish a stronger relationship with them.
+They can also identify the people you are trying to acquaint yourself with to try to preemptively establish a stronger relationship with them.
 Then, a manipulative person is capable of poisoning them against you before you have a chance.

 ### &#x2605; Attach Labels to You